D.E.B.S. (2004 film): Cast

-Ritchie was the only cast member from the short film to reprise her role in the expansion.
+Ritchie was the only cast member from the short film to reprise her role as Janet in the feature-length film.

 Production

 Inception

 Director, writer, and editor Angela Robinson began to draw comics about the D.E.B.S. in college as a sideline to her writing.
 She received a $20,000 grant from POWER UP to make an 11-minute short based on the concept, which toured a number of film festivals, including the Sundance Film Festival.
 Clint Culpepper, then president of Screen Gems, liked the short and gave the green light to develop it into a feature film.

+Fans of the movie were concerned that the lesbian relationship would be written out or downplayed, as occurred in, e.g., Fried Green Tomatoes.
+Robinson told AfterEllen.com that "The relationship between Amy and Lucy is still the heart of the movie...
+Screen Gems has been outrageously supportive.
+I was not pressured to tone down the relationship — if anything, we worked together... to make the relationship more complex and intimate".

 Reception

 Box office

 D.E.B.S. was released in 45 theaters.
 Over 21 days, it grossed $97,446.